AfroFuturism series about

 Staying In The Center.
 Studio Potter May 2022.

-"I am part of a generation of sculptors in clay who were raised on the potters wheel.
-The techniques, traditions, and esthetics of pottery were still dominant when I was in high school.
-My first instruction was entirely wheel-based; this was where you went if you wanted to learn about clay in the early 1970s.
-Everything I first discovered on the wheel remains essential to me as a clay sculptor.
-Working hollow is a crucial element in my practice, and the techniques I learned for attaching handles and spouts work perfectly for assembling sculpture too.
-Deeper than the practical aspects, however, is my lifelong passion for the practice of making pots on the wheel.
+"I am a sculptor in clay, raised on the potters wheel.
+The traditions and esthetics of pottery were dominant when I was in high school.
+My first instruction was wheel-based; this was how to learn about clay in the early 1970s.
+Everything I first discovered on the wheel remains essential to me as a sculptor: working hollow is a crucial element and techniques I learned for attaching handles and spouts work perfectly for assembling sculpture.
+Deeper than these practical aspects, however, is my lifelong passion for the practice of making pots on the wheel.
+It all began one snowy winter in New York state..." https://studiopotter.org/staying-center

 ASOLAS: working in quarantine.
 New Ceramics International Magazine pp 28-31, Issue 4/ 2021.
 Print.